binance/binance-spot-api-docs/web-socket-streams.md

 * The base endpoint **wss://data-stream.binance.vision** can be subscribed to receive **only** market data messages. <br> User data stream is **NOT** available from this URL.
 * All time and timestamp related fields are **milliseconds by default**.
 To receive the information in microseconds, please add the parameter `timeUnit=MICROSECOND or timeUnit=microsecond` in the URL.
   * For example: `/stream?streams=btcusdt@trade&timeUnit=MICROSECOND`
+* If your request contains a symbol name containing non-ASCII characters, then the stream events may contain non-ASCII characters encoded in UTF-8.
+* [All Market Mini Tickers Stream](#all-market-mini-tickers-stream and [All Market Rolling Window Statistics Streams](#all-market-rolling-window-statistics-streams) events may contain non-ASCII characters encoded in UTF-8.

 ## WebSocket Limits
 * WebSocket connections have a limit of 5 incoming messages per second.
 A message is considered: